slepc4py.SLEPc.ST#

 Notes

-With ST.MatMode.INPLACE, the original matrix \(A\) is shifted at setUp() and unshifted at the end of the computations.
+With ST.MatMode.INPLACE, the original matrix \(A\) is modified at setUp() and reverted at the end of the computations.
 With respect to the previous one, this mode avoids a copy of matrix \(A\).
 However, a backdraw is that the recovered matrix might be slightly different from the original one (due to roundoff).

-In the case of generalized problems, in the two first modes the matrix \(A - s B\) has to be computed explicitly.
-The efficiency of this computation can be controlled with setMatStructure().
+In the two first modes the efficiency of this computation can be controlled with setMatStructure().

 setMatStructure(structure)#